-- Normally endometrial glands and endometrial stroma are found in the endometrium of the uterus. - Endometriosis is the presence of ectopic endometrial glands and stroma outside the uterus. - They are usually found on the peritoneal surfaces of the reproductive organs and adjacent pelvic organs.
-The most frequent location is the ovary (approx. 50%) followed by the pouch of Douglas, uterine ligaments.
-Occasionally involve cervix, vagina, perineum, bladder, large bowel and the umbilicus.
-Rare lesions are seen as far as small bowel, kidneys, lungs, nose and brain. - It has been reported in men.
-The sites involved have been the bladder, scrotum and prostate - It is non-neoplastic. - Like the uterine endometrium it is responsive to the hormonal variations of the menstrual cycle, and bleeds during menstruation. - Therefore in endometriosis there is menstrual type bleeding at the site of the ectopic endometrium, resulting in blood filled areas (e.g. chocolate cysts).
+Endometriosis Normally endometrial glands and endometrial stroma are found in the endometrium of the uterus.
+Endometriosis is the presence of ectopic endometrial glands and stroma outside the uterus.
+Endometriosis is usually found on the peritoneal surfaces of the reproductive organs and adjacent pelvic organs.
+The most frequent location is the - > ovary (approx. 50%) - Followed by the pouch of Douglas and uterine ligaments. - Occasionally: in cervix, vagina, perineum, bladder, large bowel and umbilicus - Rarely: in small bowel, kidneys, lungs, nose and brain.
+It has been reported in men.
+The sites involved have been the bladder, scrotum and prostate It is non-neoplastic.

+Like the uterine endometrium it is responsive to the hormonal variations of the menstrual cycle, and bleeds during menstruation.
+Therefore in endometriosis there is menstrual type bleeding at the site of the ectopic endometrium, resulting in blood filled areas (e.g. chocolate cysts).